-Consistent customizations between various orgs makes the process of delivering a secure and stable update or application much easier.
+Consistent customizations between various orgs makes the development process of delivering a secure and stable update or application much easier.
 Salesforce change sets allow you to develop and test a new object within one Salesforce org and then send it to your production org.
-Change sets will allow you to work with modifications that are available to you in the setup menu.
+Change management will allow you to work with modifications that are available to you in the setup menu.
 However, they will not contain data—just information about the org itself.

-Change sets are tailored more toward administrators in your DevOps pipeline.
+Salesforce change sets are tailored more toward administrators in your DevOps pipeline.
 Specific user permissions must be in place in order to perform these functions:

 Users can create an outbound change set in the setup menu.
 Individual components can be added to the scope of the desired change set.
 Take your time during this stage.
 All dependent components must be included otherwise you run the risk of experiencing a failure during the deployment to the target org.

 And once all of these considerations and components are in place, you can then deploy the change set to the intended environment.
 A validation process is then initiated.
 The change set will be tested and checked for errors like missing fields or profiles.
 Any issues that are found can be fixed, setting you up for a successful deployment of the change set.